espinr/activioty/docs/checkpoints/rfid-reader-python/README.md

 ## IND903 UHF RFID Reader

-This *checkpoint* of ActivIoTy is configured to read RFID Gen 2 tags that identify competitors.
+This *checkpoint* of ActivIoTy Timekeeping is configured to read RFID Gen 2 tags that identify competitors.
 In the case of running races, competitors will wear paper bib numbers with RFID tags attached to them.

 The chosen solution is based on the [IND903 UHF RFID reader module](./specs/specification-IND903.pdf).
 The IND903 is a small reader module, operating in the 902-928MHz (US) frequency and 865.6-867.6MHz (Europe).
 It works over the EPC global UHF Class 1 Gen 2 (ISO 18000-6C) protocol through a USB serial Interface.
 The operating voltage (DC 3.5V – 5V), operating temperature (-20°C to +70°C), performance (50 tags per second during an inventory, and a label buffer of 200 labels), and low consumption (110mA at 3.5V – 18 dBm Output，25°C) makes this module appropriate for the requirements of the project.